agonajredini/PassingNetwork/README.md

 5. Run the script to generate a passing network visualization for your team.

 ## Example Output
-The output will display a soccer pitch with:
+The output will display a football pitch with:
 - Players represented by scatter points.
 - Pass connections represented by lines, with line thickness proportional to the number of passes between players.
 - Player names and jersey numbers annotated next to their positions.